dentonzh/eggspress-chart/README.md

 ## How to use

 To insert a chart, you must first prepare your data.

-Eggspress Chart reads **CSV files** that most spreadsheet applications and statistical packages support.
+Eggspress Chart can read **CSV files** that most spreadsheet applications and statistical packages support.
+It can also import directly from Google Sheets files provided they are visible to anyone (i.e. they are public).

+### Using CSV files

 Place your CSV files in the `my_data` folder of your workspace.
 Create this folder if it does not exist.

-In the content section of a content file, create a new empty line where you would like to insert a chart and writing a Chart tag:
+In the content section of a content file, create a new empty line where you would like to insert a chart and write your Chart component:

 ```markdown